 Login to your Fedora system and open a terminal.
 Now upgrade the current packages to the latest version by running the following command.

-Step 2 – Install MySQL Server
+Step 1 – Install MySQL on Amazon Linux

 After that run the following command to install the MySQL 5.7 packages on your systems.
 This will also install all other required dependencies.